-Why is labor productivity important?
+Why labor productivity matters

 Productivity can be a source of competitive advantage.
 Labor costs usually cover a large part of the total production cost.